 Is low TDS water harmful?

 If you are growing plants, vegetables, or flowers through hydroponics, then total dissolved solids play an important role in providing nutrients to your plants.
-Two substances often causing high TDS are potassium and nitrates, which are great for your roses.
-You may have even seen your grandparents putting banana peels at the base of rose plants for the same effect.
-Flowers should have around 1000-1100, ppm while vegetable plants should have around 900-1000 ppm.
-Knowing the types of dissolved solids, however, is important when watering vegetable plants.
+Two substances that often cause high TDS levels are potassium and nitrates, which happen to be great for roses.
+Flowers should have around 1000-1100 ppm, while vegetables should have around 900-1000 ppm.
+Knowing the types of dissolved solids, however, is important when watering vegetables.
 If toxic ions are present, they will be absorbed by the plant.

 How to reduce TDS in water

-A reverse osmosis system is one of the most comprehensive filters to remove contaminants.
-This system forces water through a semipermeable membrane that eliminates total dissolved solids.
-It also uses a sediment and carbon filter to remove other forms of contaminants.
+A reverse osmosis (RO) system is one of the most comprehensive filters to remove contaminants.
+It uses pressure to push unfiltered water through a semipermeable membrane.
+The membrane has small pores that block contaminants, such as total dissolved solids, but allow clean water to flow through to the other side.

 Deionization systems remove total dissolved solids through ion exchange, using resins that control the electrical charge of ions.
-Water ions are used to replace charged ions from total dissolved solids.
-The water produced is highly pure, so DI cartridges are often referred to as high purity filters.
+Water ions replace charged ions from total dissolved solids.
+The water produced is highly pure, so deionization cartridges are often referred to as high purity filters.